-To learn more about the SARA Title III and it's administration in Michigan, visit the MDEQs webpage.
+To learn more about the SARA Title III and it's administration in Michigan, visit EGLE's webpage.

-Submitting a Tier2 Report for Berrien County LEPC
+Submitting a Tier2 Report to Berrien County LEPC

 The Berrien County Sheriff's Office, Emergency Management and Homeland Security Division, assists the LEPC by accepting Tier 2 reports and presenting them to the LEPC for planning purposes.
 It is recommended that industry professionals first report their chemicals in inventory to the DEQ, through their proprietary service.
 That service gives users the ability to generate an electronic Tier 2 report.